Jojoba: Taxonomy

 Despite its scientific name Simmondsia chinensis, the plant is not native to China.
 The botanist Johann Link originally named the species Buxus chinensis, after misreading a collection label "Calif", referring to California, as "China".
 Jojoba was collected again in 1836 by Thomas Nuttall who described it as a new genus and species in 1844, naming it Simmondsia californica, but priority rules require that the original specific epithet be used.

-The common name "jojoba" originated from O'odham name Hohowi.
+The common name "jojoba" originated from the Oʼodham name Hohowi.
 The common name should not be confused with the similarly written jujube (Ziziphus zizyphus), an unrelated plant species, which is commonly grown in China.

+Production

+The United States is the largest producer of jojoba oil, followed by Mexico.
+Due to its economic potential, the plant has been cultivated for over 30 years in several countries.
+Jojoba oil production has increased significantly and is expected to continue growing due to rising demand, particularly in the cosmetics and pharmaceutical industries.

+Jojoba has no significance in the global food system, as it is a non-edible plant with no notable nutritional value.
+Various cultivars such as 'Benzioni' and 'Hazerim' are available, known for their high yields.

 Uses

 Jojoba foliage provides year-round food for many animals, including deer, javelina, bighorn sheep, and livestock.
-Its nuts are eaten by squirrels, rabbits, other rodents, and larger birds.
+Its seeds are eaten by squirrels, rabbits, other rodents, and larger birds.

-Only Bailey's pocket mouse, however, is known to be able to digest the wax found inside the jojoba nut.
+Only Bailey's pocket mouse, however, is known to be able to digest the wax found inside the jojoba seed.
 In large quantities, jojoba seed meal is toxic to many mammals.
 Later this effect was found to be due to simmondsin, which inhibits hunger.
 The indigestible wax acts as a laxative in humans.

+Jojoba oil is highly valued in the cosmetics industry due to its similarity to human sebum.
+Consistent use of jojoba oil is thought to help regulate the skin's oil production.
+Additionally, it has a longer shelf life than other natural oils, making it a durable ingredient in skincare products.
+Medically, jojoba oil can relieve headaches, throat inflammation, and treat wounds.
+It has anti-inflammatory, antimicrobial, antifungal, and insecticidal properties.
+After oil extraction, the leftover jojoba meal can be used as a low-cost livestock feed.
+Jojoba leaves also contain antioxidant flavonoids, which have been studied for their potential in treating asthma, inflammation, and cancer.